LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 2. Select from one of the following values in the “Chat Transcript Save Mode” picklist:

-	* **Field** – will insert the full transcript of the chat into the ‘Transcript’ field on the Chat Transcript record.
+	* **Field** – will insert the full transcript of the chat into the 'Transcript’ field on the Chat Transcript record.

 	* **Attachment** – will insert the full transcript of the chat as a related File Attachment on the chat transcript record.

 	* **Field and Attachment** – this will save the transcript by both the above methods to the chat transcript record.

-3. Click on “Configure field mapping” under ‘Advanced Settings’ to determine the values saved into the Chat Transcript record.
+3. Click on “Configure field mapping” under 'Advanced Settings’ to determine the values saved into the Chat Transcript record.
 Note the following instructions:

 	* Custom fields need to be added to the Chat Transcript object for them to show up in this list.